pierrechevalier83/ferris/readme.md

 -----------------
 Most components are smd mounted, which means that they can be SMT assembled when getting the PCBs printed.
 All that remains is to solder in the switches, the jack and USB-C connectors.
 Since the only holes present are exactly the ones needed, there is only one way where the hand-soldered components fit, so it shouldn't be possible to mount them the wrong way by mistake.
-If hand-soldering the smd components, once must refer to the schematics for identifying where the resistors and capacitors go as the board is unlabelled for aesthetical reasons.
+If hand-soldering the smd components, one must refer to the schematics for identifying where the resistors and capacitors go as the board is unlabelled for aesthetical reasons.

 Low-Cost:
 ---------